-In the most recent variant of the DSM, the DSM-V, these subtypes are now called “presentations”.
+Type of ADHD – In the most recent variant of the DSM, the DSM-V, these subtypes are now called “presentations.”
 Researchers also determined that individuals frequently switch from one subtype to the next.
-For instance, in pre-school, a child can present as predominantly hyperactive-impulsive, and lose most of the teenage hyperarousal to suit the predominantly inattentive appearance.
-In college and adulthood, the same person can transfer to the combined presentation.
+For instance, in pre-school, a child can present as predominantly hyperactive-impulsive and lose most of the teenage hyperarousal to suit the inattentive appearance.
+The same person can transfer to the combined presentation in college and adulthood.

-The subtypes were mostly focused on overt behavioural symptoms and less obvious symptoms such as mental dysregulation, cognitive patterns, and problems with sleep were overlooked.
-The distinguishing characteristics of ADHD was imperfectly captured by behavioural symptoms.
+The subtypes were mostly focused on overt behavioral symptoms, and less obvious symptoms such as mental dysregulation, cognitive patterns, and problems with sleep were overlooked.
+Behavioral symptoms imperfectly captured the distinguishing characteristics of ADHD.
 In study and diagnosis, non-behavioral aspects are increasingly known.

 The Symptoms of Each ADHD Subtype